 Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
 I apologise for any strange sentences and funny mistakes that may have resulted.
 If you read French, click on the French flag below to access the original, correct text:

 Last day in Lembeh, North Sulawesi.
 Time goes by way too fast!
 With its rusty cargo ships and its black sand bottom strewn with sediments and detritus, this strait is really a singular diving spot, far from clichés.

 Volcanoes, the harbor and the fish

 Opposite the island of Lembeh, there is the huge port of Bitung.
-The two big local industries are coconut and peach.
+The two big local industries are coconut and fishing.

-There are ferries here, big freighters here, and there's a constant coming and going of boats of all sizes, supplying the different corners of Lembeh Island just in front of them or coming back from fishing.
-A few miles away from all this activity, one can see, here and there, old rusty hulls, abandoned, which quietly disintegrate in the waters of the strait.
+There are ferries, large cargo ships in port, a constant flow of boats of all sizes, which supply the various corners of the island of Lembeh just opposite or which return from fishing.
+A few blocks away from all this activity, we can see, here and there, old rusty hulls, abandoned, which are quietly decaying in the waters of the strait.

 But it only takes a few minutes of sailing north to come across a completely different landscape!

-We discover then limestone cliffs surmounted by jungle, interspersed with small black sand beaches, nestled in their belt of coconut palms.
-A few wooden huts, traditional boats with pendulum moored in front.
-On the horizon, always present, the shadow of volcanoes.
+We then discover limestone cliffs topped with jungle, interspersed with small black sand beaches, nestled in their belt of coconut trees.
+A few wooden huts, traditional outrigger boats moored in front.
+On the horizon, always present, the shadow of the volcanoes.

-We usually stop for lunch near one of these beaches, for lunch, followed by a well deserved nap, before attacking the second or third dive of the day.
-The contrast between the port area and the string of beaches a little further surprises at first.
+We usually stop at noon near one of these beaches, for lunch, followed by a well-deserved nap, before starting the second or third dive of the day.
+The contrast between the harbor area and the string of beaches a little further away is surprising at first.

-And it's still a strange feeling, when you're sailing in the waters of the strait, with the dive boat, to pass the gigantic ships moored at the Bitung wharves or wetting a little further offshore.
+And it is always a strange feeling, when sailing in the waters of the strait, with the dive boat, to pass in front of the gigantic ships moored at the docks of Bitung or anchored a little further off.